jhkgeneral/CyberSecurity_Consultant/README.md

 (1-Images/VirtualNetworkArchitecture_Mar2022.drawio.png)

 The summary below may be used to either recreate the entire deployment on MS Azure.
-Alternatively, select portions of the configuration and playbook files may be used to install only certain components, such as 'FILEBEAT' or 'METRICBEAT'.
+Alternatively, select portions of the configuration and playbook files may be used to install only certain components, such as `FILEBEAT` or `METRICBEAT`.

 The files referenced have been tested and used to generate a live [ELK Stack](https://www.elastic.co/) deployment on MS Azure.